smoothbricks/statebus/README.md

 }
 ```

-3. Add the following to your `tsconfig.json`:
+3. Make sure TypeScript loads the declaration.
+Add it to the `include` or `types` section of your `tsconfig.json`:

 ```json
 "types": ["./statebus"]